 Problem solver and innovator.
 Ben oversees new website projects and is always looking for new features to improve the Schudio School Website CMS.

 School website policies are a key part of any school website.
-Some policies are required on your school website.
-But that doesn't mean you should limit your policies page to statutory requirements.
+Some policies are required on your website.
+But that doesn't mean you should limit your policies page to statutory school website requirements.
 Displaying your school policies on your website is a really useful way to share them with your school community.
 But displaying lots of policies on your school website can present a challenge.
 How to present all the policies on your website, without making a long dull page.

 Read on to find out how to grow past the basic and evolve your school website policies page to something more than just a list of document links.

 The key content for the page is the policies themselves.
 Without them the page can't be called a school website policies page!

 A list of links to the files meets the basic needs.
 But this can look quite untidy, especially if the link is the file path of the file on the web server.

 Customisation of the text usually improves the appearance and usability of the page.
 The policy titles can be used as the link text.
 Consider including a small graphic/logo indicating the file type.
 In addition to indicating the file type it helps bring a bit of colour to a long list of text links.

 If you're looking for the very best way to display your school website policies something that lifts the appearance of the document link that's easy to update is probably top of your list.
 Within the Schudio website software it's easy to implement a document group to control and display website policies.
 See more about using document groups here.

 The placement of your policies matters.
 An unordered list of policies will be more difficult to browse through than an alphabetical list.
 Or even better a categorised list.
 Group policies by category, display the category or group name on the page and make it clear which group a policy belongs too.
 (The policies within the group should have some sort of order too!)